Beshario/RoboND-DeepLearning-Project/README.md

 ![alt text][image_0]

 ## Archeticture
-Many deep learning archetictures can be used to solve different machine vision proplems.
+Many deep learning archetictures can be used to solve different machine proplems.
 SegNet is a deep learning architecture designed to solve image segmentation problem, It consists of sequence of processing layers (encoders) followed by a corresponding set of decoders.
 By using encoding and decoding convolutional layers, the model is able to preserve spatial information through the network.

 ## Fully Convolutional Networks